 Ayahuasca, has a long history of safe human use.
 That said, there are dangers and it is important to be aware of the risks before thinking of taking Ayahuasca.
 Ayahuasca is starting to become known in the western world due reports in the western media from celebrities who have taken it.
 It is well-known on the tourist trail in South America, spawning dozens of ayahuasca retreats, centred in Iquitos in north eastern Peru.
 Ayahuasca is not regulated and therefore anyone can call himself a “Shaman”, so it is important to research very carefully before considering a ceremony.
 This site, the Tripadvisor of ayahuasca retreats is a good place to start.

 In recent years, there have been a very small number of deaths reported following the taking of Ayahuasca.
 Some of these involve fake Shaman who have left participants unsupervised during a ceremony or adverse reactions to Ayahuasca.
-It is important to follow a strict diet prior to a ceremony, eliminating sugar, salt, oils and processed foods.
+It is advisable to follow a strict diet prior to a ceremony, eliminating sugar, salt, oils and processed foods.
 More important is to stop all drugs use, prescription and recreational including alcohol.
 This is especially important in the case of antidepressants belonging to the MAOI family, for example, Prozac.
 Combining Ayahuasca with another MAOI can result in an overload of Serotonin in the brain (Serotonin Syndrome), which can be fatal.

 Ayahuasca is considered a sacred plant by indigenous peoples, allowing contact with the spirit world.
 The spirits are said to a jealous bunch, therefore another prerequisite is abstinence from all sexual activity at least 3 days prior to the event.